 - Strong editorial and analytical skills, and written and verbal communication skills.

-- Self-motivated, flexible, and energetic with a capacity for independent and teamwork.
+- Self-motivated, flexible, and energetic with a capacity for independent and team work.

-- Attention to detail, outstanding organizational skills, and multi-tasking ability.
+- Attention to detail, outstanding organizational skills and multi-tasking ability.

 Salary: This is a volunteer position.

-To apply: Answer the questions in our application form and submit it with your resume and two references via Submittable by December 1, 2024.
-Interviews will be scheduled in late November and December via Zoom video platform.
-Applications will be reviewed on a rolling basis.
-If the position is filled before the deadline, we will update this page as necessary.
+To apply: Answer the questions in our application form and submit along with your resume, as well as contact information for two references via Submittable by November 30, 2025.
+Interviews will be scheduled on a rolling basis via Zoom video platform.

 Questions?
-Email ORP at oysterriverpages@gmail.com
+Email ORP Managing Editor Carolyn Wilson-Scott at Carolyn@oysterriverpages.com.

 ORP is accepting submissions for reviews, interviews, profiles, commentary, or other innovative forms (including multimedia) that seek to highlight or critically engage with issues or works of literary, artistic, or cultural significance.
 The most compelling Soundings submissions will align with ORP's mission to amplify stories that speak to what it means to be alive in this world, works that move of out of ourselves and into other spaces, and voices who bring balance and diversity to historical institutions of power.
 For these reasons, we prioritize works that are published or produced independently, without the clout of corporate promotion.
 We are especially eager to publish pieces that engage with the work of marginalized and decentered people—Black and Brown creators, LGBTQ+ creators, and creators of all levels of dis/ability.